 Dollar Stores like Dollar Tree & Dollarama

 The dollar store is another unexpected place to find nice home decor items.
 Like the thrift store, you can use paint, glue and other DIY methods to make the items look more high-end.
-At the dollar store, look for things like kitchen accessories, baskets, vases, candlesticks, picture frames and faux florals.
+Look for things like kitchen accessories, baskets, vases, candlesticks, picture frames and faux florals.
 You can often duplicate looks found at places like Bed Bath & Beyond and H&M Home this way for far less!

 The Home Depot

-Not only does The Home Depot have building supplies for your DIY projects, but they also have some great home decor pieces.
+Not only does The Home Depot have building supplies in-store for your DIY projects, but they also have some great home decor pieces as an online retailer.
 One of my favourite things to buy there (online) are area rugs.
-They are cheap, but there's a lot of selection and many trendy and classic options for shoppers who don’t mind taking the time to look through them all.
-You can also look for outdoor furniture & decor, indoor plants, planters, lamps and light fixtures at The Home Depot.
+They are cheap and there’s a lot of selection and many trendy and classic options for shoppers who don’t mind taking the time to look through them all.
+You can also look for outdoor furniture & decor, indoor plants, planters, lamps and light fixtures.

-I've found some great pieces on Amazon like a coffee table, bar cart, small accessories, and area rugs.
+I’ve found some great pieces on Amazon like a coffee table, bar cart, small accessories, and area rugs.
 The best thing about online shopping is that you can do it anytime!
-Make sure to look at the reviews on the item you're considering purchasing to determine what the quality might be.
+Make sure to look at the reviews on the item you’re considering purchasing to determine what the quality might be.
 If you want to see some of the items that I recommend buying from Amazon, visit my Amazon shop by clicking here.

 Wayfair online has been a great source for cheap decor items for my room makeovers.
-They'll often have an item that I can't find elsewhere, like this sturdy bunkbed for our vacation rental cottage.
-I also found brand name area rugs there like this new Amber Lewis X Loloi rug in our living room, and some nice small furnishings like benches and accent chairs.
+They’ll often have an item that I can’t find elsewhere, like this sturdy bunkbed for our vacation rental cottage.
+I’ve also found brand name area rugs there like a new Amber Lewis X Loloi rug for our living room, and some nice small furnishings like benches and accent chairs.

-If you're looking for budget-friendly home decor or home organization, IKEA is always a popular shopping destination.
+If you’re looking for budget-friendly home decor or home organization, IKEA is always a popular shopping destination.
 They also have items that are great for small spaces, and most things have a clean, modern aesthetic.
 At IKEA, look for things like coffee tables, side tables, jars, vases, baskets, wall art, home organization items, kitchen accessories, dishes, and textiles.
-I love their duvets, bedding, and pillow inserts the best.
-We also have lots of furniture from their like bed frames, our dining room table and side boards, and those have lasted many years.
+I love their curtains, duvets, bedding, and pillow inserts the best.
+We also have lots of furniture from there like bed frames and our dining table and sideboards.
+These items have lasted many years.

-Etsy is a wonderful place to shop for cheap home decor, and you'll be supporting an artisan!
-I love online shopping on Etsy for free printable artwork, faux and dried florals, and I've also found amazing textiles there like throw pillow covers.
+Etsy is a wonderful place to shop for cheap home decor, and you’ll be supporting an artisan as an extra bonus!
+I love online shopping on Etsy for free printable artwork, faux and dried florals, and amazing textiles like throw pillow covers.
 You can also look for other handmade, beautiful home decor items with unique textures like mugs, vases, candles and throw blankets.

-This store is only available in Canada, but it's been a recent favourite.
+This store is only available in Canada, but it’s been a recent favourite of mine.
 Not only do they have an Anthropologie mirror dupe that I purchased for our living room, but they have some lovely furniture.
-I recently sent our teal living room sofa to a friend, and replaced it with this soft, down-filled couch from Structube.
-It's very similar to an expensive sofa from Restoration Hardware, but it's at an affordable price point.
+I recently sent our teal living room sofa to a friend and replaced it with this soft, down-filled couch from Structube.
+It’s very similar to an expensive sofa from Restoration Hardware, but at an affordable price point.